bevyengine/bevy-website/content/news/2022-01-08-bevy-0.6/index.md

 <div class="release-feature-authors">authors: @Frizi</div>

-You can now iterate all permutations of N entities for a given query:
+You can now iterate all combinations of N entities for a given query:

 ```rust
 fn system(query: Query<&Player>) {